iwsylit/spotify-utils-bot/README.md

 ## Docker
 To run the bot in Docker
 1. Build the image `docker build -t spotify-utils-bot .`
-2. Run it `docker run -t -i spotify-utils-bot`
+2. Run it `docker run -d --name spotify-utils-bot --network="host" spotify-utils-bot`